Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.LinqToDb/Readme.md

-# Lombiq Helpful Libraries - LINQ to DB for Orchard Core
+# Lombiq Helpful Libraries - LINQ to DB Libraries for Orchard Core